nweiyue/tp/docs/UserGuide.md

 #### 5.6.2.
 Save memo

-Saves the content of the memo in a txt file.
+Saves the content of the memo in the hard disk.

 **Keyboard shortcut:**